skip to content

 Agreements can be periodic or for a fixed term.

-A fixed term agreement is for a defined period and has a set starting date and a set ending date.
+A fixed term agreement is for a defined period and has a set start date and end date.
 However, the agreement does not automatically end on the set date.

-If neither the park operator nor the resident have ended the agreement in accordance with the Residential Parks Act 2007 (SA) (see Terminating an Agreement), and the agreement is not required to be re-issued (see Re-issuing agreements) then the agreement continues as a periodic tenancy [see Residential Parks Act 2007 (SA) s 17A].
+If neither the park operator nor the resident has ended the agreement in accordance with the Residential Parks Act 2007 (SA) (see Terminating an Agreement), and the agreement is not required to be re-issued (see Re-issuing agreements), then the agreement continues as a periodic tenancy [Residential Parks Act 2007 (SA) s 17A].
 Standard agreements have been produced by the Tenancies Branch of Consumer and Business Services.

-A periodic agreement is for a recurring period without a fixed term (it has a starting date but no specified end date).
+A periodic agreement is for a recurring period without a fixed term (it has a start date but no specified end date).
 A periodic tenancy can continue indefinitely.
 It goes on recurring automatically until something is done by the parties to end it.
 The length of the 'period' of a periodic tenancy is the length of time between rental payments under the agreement.
-For example, if rent is payable fortnightly, the 'period' of the tenancy is a fortnight; and if rent is payable every calendar month, the 'period' is a calendar month.
+For example, if rent is payable fortnightly, the 'period' of the tenancy is a fortnight.
+If rent is payable every calendar month, the 'period' is a calendar month.
 The length of the period is important when ending the agreement (see Terminating an Agreement).

 There are two exceptions to the rule that fixed short term agreements are treated as if they are periodic.
 The agreement will not be treated as periodic if the resident genuinely wants an agreement ending at the end of the fixed short term and the term was fixed at the resident's request.
 The other situation is where the park operator gives the resident a proper notice containing a warning that the resident cannot expect the agreement to continue after the set date and the resident signs the notice [see Residential Parks Act 2007 (SA) s 4].